tokenbound/sdk/README.md

 # Tokenbound SDK

 This repo houses the Tokenbound SDK, a front-end library for interacting with [ERC-6551 accounts](https://eips.ethereum.org/EIPS/eip-6551).
+The SDK provides an interface for interacting with tokenbound accounts, enabling operations like account creation, transaction execution, token transfers (including ERC-721, ERC-1155, and ERC-20 tokens), and message signing.
+Any onchain action you can perform with your EOA wallet can be done with your NFT's Tokenbound account.

 ### Packages